Hermes · Live Intelligence

 Safety Systems Implicated:

-• concepts/Ventilation systems: Adequate primary and secondary ventilation infrastructure, including fans, air courses, and stoppings, is crucial to dilute and remove hazardous gases, ensuring a continuous supply of fresh air to all working areas.
+• Ventilation systems: Adequate primary and secondary ventilation infrastructure, including fans, air courses, and stoppings, is crucial to dilute and remove hazardous gases, ensuring a continuous supply of fresh air to all working areas.

 Technical accuracy of any sensor/gas mentions: The media summary does not mention any specific sensors or gases.
 However, the scenario of unconsciousness and death is highly credible for gas poisoning or asphyxiation in a mining environment.
 If a CO sensor were implicated in an ignition, it would be technically inaccurate; CO sensors detect gas but do not cause ignitions.
 This incident likely relates to the toxic or suffocating effects of gases, not an explosion.